 Pork Tenderloin is a long and narrow cut of pork that comes from along the backbone of a pig.
 Because the muscle along the backbone does not move as much (as say a pork shoulder), this is why it is so lean.
 With any lean cut, the best method of cooking is grilling over high heat, quickly, in order to avoid the meat drying out.

 Pork Loin is a much different cut of meat that comes from the ribs and requires much longer cook times.
-The pork loin can be bone-in or boneless and can be cut up for pork chops or cooked as a whole roast like our grilled rack of pork.
+The pork loin can be bone-in or boneless and can be cut up for pork chops or cooked as a whole roast like our grilled rack of pork or pork loin with blackberry balsamic wine glaze.
 It is also lean compared to ribs or a shoulder, but due to its larger size it needs slightly less heat, or a reverse sear method, for the best flavor and tenderness.

 Our favorite producer of great pork is Snake River Farms Kurobuta Pork.
 The flavor is intense and rich, and the tenderness is amazing!